 If you feel able to be part of the Cafe Church team, either 'Set Up', 'Tear Down', 'Refreshments', or 'Welcome', please contact Emma Blair, who will be able to give you more information.

 Duty Wardens are required to arrive at the church 30 mins before the start of the service to assist with setting up.
 You will be on duty during the service but often little to do, apart from counting the congregation and be available for any emergencies.
 At the end of the service you will need to help clear up, count money and lock up.
 To begin with, you will work alongside an experienced warden.
 If you are interested in becoming a Duty Warden, please contact Phil Allen.

-if you are interested in helping with Easyworship during services and other events held at St John's.
+for the 11am congregation, if you are interested in helping with Easyworship during services and other events held at St John's.

 We aim to provide and arrange floral decorations in church each week, with arrangements in the entrance porch and at the front of church.
 Working on a rota basis, arrangements are usually prepared on a Friday or Saturday in readiness for our weekly services.

 For annual festivals, at Christmas, Easter and Harvest, we meet on a Saturday morning, when a warm welcome is given to anyone able to help.
 This provides us with a great opportunity to all meet together and share ideas over refreshments.

 If you would like to get involved in this area of ministry, either to join our regular team or to occasionally provide flowers or foliage, please get in touch with the Church Office.

 Readers, Intercessors and Prayer Ministry

 If you would like to be on the rota as a Reader/Intercessor or be part of the Prayer Ministry Team, please contact the Church Office.